 Jay Fisher - World Class Knifemaker

 It's hard to describe how much photography has meant to me in my life.
-The first photos I took were with a twin lens reflex 120mm camera borrowed from my parents in the late 1960s.
-I bought my first 35mm single lens reflex while in high school, and carried it around faithfully, creating thousands of slides for decades.
+The first photos I took were with a twin lens reflex 120mm film camera borrowed from my parents in the late 1960s.
+I bought my first 35mm single lens reflex film camera while in high school, and carried it around faithfully for decades, creating thousands of transparencies (slides).
 I knew photography would play a role in my life, but didn't understand just how critical it was.

 I photographed when I was travelling, when I was practicing archaeology, when I was hiking, camping, and spending time with family.
 When knives started popping into my life, I carried on an arduous campaign to create worthwhile photos of them.
 Since I could not get the development and print reproduction I sought from commercial sources, in the mid-1980s, I build my own darkroom.
 This grew into working with a multitude of processes and formats, I worked with just about every chemical process available and every media I could.
 I taught photography, photographed ghost towns, public events, rodeos, the military, celebrities, and printed, matted, mounted, and built custom frames for some of my work.
-I used darkroom manipulation, conversion techniques, and even integrated photochemical milling with some of my art projects.
+I used darkroom manipulation, conversion techniques, and even integrated photochemical milling with some of my art projects and for professional testing and demonstration for a large radiotelescope.

 This old folding camera has a fixed focus, but has an adjustable